 Chronic snoring can annoy your partner and affect the quality of your sleep, but it can also be a sign of sleep apnea.
 Sleep apnea is a serious condition that is characterized by breathing interruptions.
 These interruptions tend to wake you throughout the night — potentially hundreds of times every evening if your case is severe — leading to sleep deprivation and long-term health concerns.

 Not everyone who snores has sleep apnea.
 However, there are a few signs to watch for that, when coupled with chronic snoring, may indicate the presence of this condition.
-Our dentists at Meadows Dental Group want you to be aware of the symptoms of obstructive sleep apnea as well as the effective treatment option that we offer at our practice.
+Our dentists at Meadows Dental Group by Espire want you to be aware of the symptoms of obstructive sleep apnea as well as the effective treatment option that we offer at our practice.

 Signs That You May Suffer From Sleep Apnea